 We focus the analyze on the impact of FLPR on TFR, the coefficient of FLPR is significantly negative after controlling the effect of consumption and dealing with the econometric problems.
 We emphasize that the magnitude of FLPR's coefficient is larger than Column 3 in absolute value, it suggests that OLS estimator has a downward bias.
 The coefficient of Marriages is significantly positive, the region which has large number of married couples rather than other region achieve at higher TFR.
 There is a same phenomenon in the proportion of one-person households.
 We observe the significantly negative effects of Automobile Ownership and Leisure and Entertainment on TFR.
-Department Store is not significant in this estimation.
-Isolating the the effect of high-quality goods on TFR is left for future research.
+Department Store is not significant in this estimation, we should keep working to show the effect of high-quality goods on TFR in the further work.